vgteam/sequenceTubeMap/public/help/help.md

    * A start position and a distance (e.g. "chr1:1+100")
    * A node ID anchor and a distance (e.g. "node:100+10")
 ![Region Input Options](helpGuideImages/img8.png)
+4. There is an option to click on the "Simplify Off" button to enable vg simplify, which would remove eliding small snarls in the graph.
+This would only work for BED files or graph tracks (not reads or haplotypes).
-9. Click Go to see the selected tracks render in the visualization area.
+5. Click Go to see the selected tracks render in the visualization area.
 ![Go Button](helpGuideImages/img9.png)